akhil97/Capstone-Group1/README.md

 2. Covariate Features: 53 variables that include data which help in understanding the factors influencing the slum areas.
 3. Contextual Features: 144 features representing additional spatial data such as land use, proximity to amenities, or infrastructural details.
 4. Geospatial Coordinates: Data includes longitude and latitude, facilitating precise location mapping.
-5. Slum Labels:
-   Labeling Scheme: The slum labels are categorized into 0, 1, 2, and 3.
+5. Slum Labeling Scheme: The slum labels are categorized into 0, 1, 2, and 3.
 In the modeling:
    - 0 indicates non-deprived areas.
    - 1 and 2 are combined to denote deprived areas, capturing the broader spectrum of slum-like conditions.
    - 3 is excluded from the analysis due to uncertainty about its classification, ensuring data integrity and reliability.